Calvin-Data-Science/data202/web/index.md

 Although the schedule of topics and readings may shift (since this is my first time running this course in this format), I want to make sure those shifts don't hinder your ability to plan.
 So due dates will follow a consistent rhythm:

-* Each week's lab (if applicable) will be due at noon the day after the lab (typically Saturday at noon, since labs will typically be Fridays).
+* Each week's lab (if applicable) will be due at noon the day after the lab (typically Tuesday at noon, since labs will typically be on Mondays).
-* Homeworks and project check-ins will be due on Tuesdays at 10pm.
+* Homework and project check-ins will be due on Thursdays at 10pm.
 * Reading / watching journals will be due by the beginning of the class where they're discussed.
 (This is *not* worth an all-nighter.
 Get some sleep.)

-Late assignments make it harder for us to give feedback fairly and efficiently, so any late assignment risks receiving a grade of 0, at the staff's discression.
+Late assignments make it harder for us to give feedback fairly and efficiently, so any late assignment risks receiving a grade of 0 at the staff's discretion.
 If you anticipate needing to submit an assignment late, please let us know at least 24 hours in advance and we can discuss.
-However, the lowest 3 of each of labs and homeworks will be dropped.
+However, the lowest 3 of each of labs and homework will be dropped.

 Feedback on assignments takes significant time for us to create, so we expect you to take some time to respond to it.
 We will evaluate how well you have responded to feedback by questions on subsequent assignments and potentially other mechanisms.